Trout Unlimited: History and profile

 TU is a national organization with more than 150,000 formal members organized into about 400 chapters in nearly every state.
 The organization's annual budget is approximately $50 million.
-Trout Unlimited has achieved a rating score of 88.26 from Charity Navigator.
+Trout Unlimited has achieved a rating score of 93% from Charity Navigator.

-Trout Unlimited's staff currently numbers about 220.
-About 25 of the staff members are based in the organization's national office is in Arlington, Virginia.
+Trout Unlimited currently has approximately 220 staff members.
+About 25 of those members are based in the organization's national office in Arlington, Virginia.
 The others work throughout the country in regional offices.

-The staff is organized into several departments, including Volunteer Operations, Science, Eastern Conservation, Western Conservation, Government Affairs and media and marketing.
+The staff is organized into several departments, including Volunteer Operations, Science, Eastern Conservation, Western Conservation, Government Affairs, Development, and Marketing.

-The organization has developed various tools to help prioritize protection, restoration and conservation efforts.
-Tools include the Conservation Success Index (CSI), a framework for assessing the health of coldwater fish species throughout their native range, the Brook Trout Portfolio Analysis, which utilizes GIS technology to assess brook trout habitat strongholds.
+The organization has developed various tools to help prioritize protection, restoration, and conservation efforts.
+These tools include the Conservation Success Index (CSI), a framework for assessing the health of cold-water fish species throughout their native range, and the Brook Trout Portfolio Analysis, which utilizes GIS technology to assess brook trout habitat strongholds.

-Organization

-Membership types include Stream Explorer youth member, regular member, life member, and corporate member.
-All members receive the TU magazine, Trout.
-Benefits of chapter membership includes receiving the chapter newsletter or e-newsletter, invitations to chapter meetings, events or projects.
-Chapters range in geographic size from a single watershed to an entire state and in membership size from less than 20 to more than 4,000.
-Because TU is a publicly supported 501(c)(3) organized under a group exemption, each chapter (and council) is required to have its own employer identification number (EIN) and file its own tax forms with the IRS.
-TU chapters are financially independent of the national organization.

-TU chapters in a region are organized into a council.
-Most are organized by state boundaries; however some councils are made up of more than one state (for example the Mid-Atlantic Council which serves Maryland, Delaware and Washington, D.C.).
-In most cases, the council serves as an umbrella organization for its chapters, state-wide.
-Councils are the key link between the TU staff and local chapters.
-The following Councils existed in 2021: